 Find out more about how crashes impact your insurance premiums.

-When you buy insurance, you choose a deductible.
-It is the amount you must pay before your insurance pays for repairs.
+When you buy insurance, you choose a deductible, which is the amount you must pay before your insurance pays for repairs.
+Having deductibles is standard in the insurance industry - they help keep insurance affordable.

 If the other driver is at fault, your deductible may be reimbursed or waived.

 By law, every motorist in B.C. has to report a crash within a reasonable amount of time.
-Your claims representative will attempt to call or send a letter to the other driver before your claim appointment.

 You’ll need to report to ICBC as well if:

-• another vehicle was involved and/or
+another vehicle was involved, and/or

-• there was damage to another property.
+there was damage to another property.

 For customers with Roadside Plus coverage, we can reimburse up to $50 toward expenses due to roadside emergencies such as:

-• towing your vehicle to a repair shop after a breakdown
+towing your vehicle to a repair shop after a breakdown

-• retrieving keys locked in your car
+retrieving keys locked in your car

-• changing a flat tire
+changing a flat tire

-• jump-starting a battery
+jump-starting a battery

 ICBC Emergency Roadside Expense